 2. Procedures to select Nominating and Governance Panel: The groups that select Nominating and Governance Panel members shall adopt and publish selection procedures.
 The groups shall submit their nominees to the Diversity and Leadership Development Committee, which shall evaluate the overall diversity of the nominees.
 The Diversity and Leadership Committee, if it deems necessary, may request the chairs of the respective groups to meet and confer to reconstitute the Nominating and Governance Panel to achieve greater diversity.

 3. Nominating and Governance Panel terms: Nominating and Governance Panel members shall serve four (4)-year terms, which shall commence at the conclusion of the Annual Meeting immediately prior to the originally scheduled Summer Olympics and whose selection shall be overseen by the Organizational Services Committee.
 The groups responsible for selecting members shall fill any vacancies.
-No individual may serve on the Nominating and Governance Panel for more than eight (8) consecutive years.
-However, an individual who fills a vacancy or otherwise serves a term of two years or less may then serve for up to eight more consecutive years.
+No individual may serve on the Nominating and Governance Panel for more than two (2) consecutive terms.
+However, an individual who fills a vacancy or otherwise serves a term of two years or less may then serve for up to two (2) more consecutive terms.
 The members shall select their chair.
 No member may serve as a voting or non-voting member of the Board during the term of office.

-G. Nominating process: Each group responsible for nominating Board members shall establish its nominating process and include the process in its operating procedures.
-The process shall include provisions for submitting replacement nominees if the previous nominees are not seated on the Board.
+H. Nominating process: Each group responsible for nominating Board members shall establish its nominating process and include the process in its operating procedures.
+The process shall include, but not limited to, provisions that a prospective Board candidate shall be required to submit a completed Code of Ethics Reporting Statement, clear USATF’s annual background screen and comply with the USATF Safe Sport Program prior to being elected by the committee and provisions for submitting replacement nominees if the previous nominees are not seated on the Board.

-H. Selection of Independent Board members: The following procedures shall apply for selecting independent Board members that the Nominating and Governance Panel is responsible to select:
+I. Selection of Independent Board members: The following procedures shall apply for selecting independent Board members that the Nominating and Governance Panel is responsible to select:

 1. The Nominating and Governance Panel shall solicit applications for the independent Board member positions.
 Prior to soliciting applications, the Panel should confer with the Board Chair, President, and CEO regarding additional skills and experiences that would be beneficial to add to the Board at that time.
 All applications for independent Board members shall be submitted to the USATF General Counsel.
 All applicants shall fully disclose all current and prior business, professional, and personal relationships with USATF Board members, National Office staff, and all other interested persons as defined by USATF’s Code of Ethics.